syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 * Selector is surrounded by eight thumbs.
 When dragging these thumbs, selected items can be resized.
 * When one corner of the selector is dragged, opposite corner is in a static position.
-* When a node is resized, the `OnSizeChange` event gets triggered.
+* When a node is resized, the `SizeChanging` and `SizeChanged` events are gets triggered.

 For more information about resizing , refer [Node Resize](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction/#resize)

 >Note:  While dragging and resizing, the objects are snapped towards the nearest objects to make better alignments.
-For better alignments, refer to `Snapping`.
+For better alignments, refer to [Snapping](https://blazor.syncfusion.com/documentation/diagram-component/grid-lines#snapping).

 ## Rotate